The Internet with Privacy Policies: Measuring The Web Upon Consent: Background and related work

-Despite cases of misuse, the new regulations had a large impact on the internauts, and this complicates the measurement of the tracking ecosystem.
-A simple Web crawler visiting the websites without accepting the privacy policies would offer a biased picture, with no trackers and no ads being loaded.
+Despite cases of misuse, the new regulations had a large impact on the web users and complicate the measurement of the tracking ecosystem.
+A simple Web crawler visiting the websites without accepting the privacy policies would offer a biased picture, with no tracker and no ad being loaded.
 Hu~\emph{et al.}~\cite{hu2019characterising} already found that the number of third-parties dropped by more than 10\% after GDPR when visiting websites automatically.
 Conversely, when using a dataset from 15 real users, they measure no significant reduction in long-term numbers of third-party cookies.
 Dabrowski~\emph{et al.}~\cite{dabrowski2019measuring} draw similar conclusions, finding an apparent decrease in the use of persistent cookies from 2016 to 2018.
 Sorensen~\emph{et al.}~\cite{sorensen2019before} testify a decreasing trend in the number of third parties during 2018.
 We quantify this phenomenon in Figure~\ref{fig:ha_websites_trackers}, using the HTTPArchive open dataset~\cite{httparchive}.
 The curators of this dataset maintain a list of top websites worldwide that they automatically visit using the Google Chrome browser from a US-based server to store a copy of each visited webpage.
-Using the tracker list detailed in Section~\ref{sec:metho}, we report the percentage of websites embedding one or more trackers for 5 European countries (simply using the Top-Level Domain to identify the country).
-We restrict the analysis on those websites that exist for the whole six years-long periods ($9\,196$ website in total).
+Using the tracker list detailed in Section~\ref{sec:metho}, we report the percentage of websites embedding one or more trackers for 5 European countries (simply using the Top-Level Domain to identify the country).\footnote{The Top-Level Domain can sometimes be an inaccurate proxy for a website's country.
+Here, our goal is only to provide a qualitative picture.} We restrict the analysis on those websites that exist for the whole six years-long periods ($9\,196$ website in total).

-Figure~\ref{fig:ha_websites_trackers} apparently shows that the introduction of the GDPR (the black vertical line in May 2018) results in an abrupt decrease in the number of tracker-embedding websites, a trend that continues up to the moment we write.
+Figure~\ref{fig:ha_websites_trackers} could suggest that the introduction of the GDPR (the black vertical line in May 2018) results in an abrupt decrease in the number of tracker-embedding websites, a trend that continues up to the moment we write.
 However, as we will show, these measurements are an artifact due to the GDPR itself.
 Indeed, the Web crawler used by HTTPArchive can only capture the behavior of the websites as a ``first-time visitor'', before the user accepts any privacy policy.
-The crawler thus misses cookies, third-party trackers, and any personalized ads.
+The crawler thus misses third-party trackers and ads.